 Plus I wanted my future children to learn where their food comes from, and even better help produce it themselves.

-So begun the change of focus from performance, to health, longevity and self sufficient living.
+So began the change of focus from performance, to health, longevity and self-sufficient living.

 Having control over my environment and the food my family and I eat was now my top priority.

 View this post on Instagram

 But of course, that also meant the small task of starting a family!

 My wife and I did a lot of work to boost our fertility.
 We both suffered from health issues in the past, so were a little nervous about how things would go.

 I cover what we did to boost our fertility in my article '21 Effective Tips To Increase Fertility Naturally'.

 These changes obviously worked, as we had no problems conceiving!